-Their financial behaviour from the past, present and future will effect your credit rating
+Their financial behaviour from the past, present and future may effect your credit rating.

 Avoid the problem by breaking up with your partner.
-There’s no need to dump them in real life but severing your financial ties will mean one of you can maintain a good credit rating while the other works to improve theirs.
+There’s no need to dump them in real life, but cutting your financial ties means one of you can maintain a good credit rating, while the other works to improve theirs.

-To financially dump your partner, cancel any joint credit cards or current accounts you have.
-Then contact the credit rating agencies (Experian, CallCredit and Equifax) and ask to be ‘financially disassociated’ from the person in question.
+To dump your partner financially, cancel any joint credit cards or current accounts you have.
+Then contact the lender and ask to be ‘financially disassociated’ from the person in question.
 Their credit history will then have no future effect on your ability to get credit.

 What to Check